adisandro/MMINT/examples/SOSYM22/edu.toronto.cs.se.mmint.examples.sosym22/SOSYM22/README.md

 ## Instructions to reproduce the examples

 This example runs natively on Linux only.
-Alternatively, a virtual machine image for VirtualBox with all the required dependencies is available at Zenodo, letting you skip to step 2.4.
+Alternatively, a virtual machine image for VirtualBox with all the required dependencies is available at <https://doi.org/10.5281/zenodo.6360844>, letting you skip to step 2.4.

 We can't share the K9 Mars Rover case study (Sec.
 6.2).
 To illustrate the use of queries, we provide an alternative FCS example.